Best Vic Falls activities: 1. See The Smoke That Thunders Waterfall – 2026 updates

 • There’s also a good cafe at the exit (the Rainforest Cafe) if you’re feeling peckish – watch out for the monkeys who may want to steal your sandwich!

-• Is it family friendly?: The barriers between the path and the waterfalls are minimal which makes them good for viewing, but safety is very much the responsibility of the visitor.
+• Is Victoria Falls family friendly?
+The barriers between the path and the waterfalls are minimal which makes them good for viewing, but safety is very much the responsibility of the visitor.
 The barriers are easy to cross and could be deadly if they’re disregarded.
 Young children may get tired from walking and slip on some of the paths.
-I wouldn’t recommend children younger than 10 to visit the falls.
+I wouldn’t recommend children younger than around 7 years old to visit the falls – if they’re younger, just make sure to keep holding their hands.
+If they’re babies in slings, that’s fine, as they can’t run off.

-• Read about our guided tour of Victoria Falls here and our self-guided tour here for more details and photos.
+• Read about my own experience going on a guided tour of Victoria Falls here and the self-guided visit I did here for more details and photos.

-Why not visit Victoria Falls at night to see a rare moonbow (lunar rainbow)?
-Enquire with your hotel or with your tour company, or at Wild Horizons in town about this.
+• Why not visit Victoria Falls at night to see a rare moonbow (lunar rainbow)?
+Enquire with your hotel or with your tour company, or at Wild Horizons office in town about this.
 I believe visitors can also enter at the gate, as they would for a normal visit to the falls.
-Moonbows can be seen for 3 days each month, are best seen between April and July and trips cost around US $45, inclusive of park fees.
+Moonbows can be seen for 3 days each month, are best seen between April and July.

-For an even closer encounter with the Falls, see it from Livingstone Island, where you can sit in a rock pool at the edge of the precipice.
-As this is happens from the Zambian side, I didn’t include it in the top ten, but have a look at the Best of the rest page for details.
+• For an even closer encounter with the Falls, see it from Livingstone Island, where you can swim to, and sit in a rock pool at the edge of the precipice.
+As this is happens from the neighbouring country of Zambia, I didn’t include it in the Zimbabwe top ten, but have a look at the Best of the rest page for details.
+The border post between the two countries is located on the Victoria Falls Bridge, on the Zambezi River.
+You can get a visa for both countries, or a multi-entry visa for one.

 Victoria-Falls-Footpath-Guide-GZG